Les Moutiers-en-Auge

 Les Moutiers-en-Auge ([le mutje ɑ̃.n‿oʒ], literally Les Moutiers in Auge) is a commune in the department of Calvados in the Normandy region in northwestern France.

 Les Moutiers-en-Auge is located at the junction of the D90 and D249 departmental roads.

+Geography

+The commune is made up of the following collection of villages and hamlets, Les Grands Moutiers and Les Petits Moutiers.

+The Oudon river and the Aneries Stream are the only two watercourses running through the commune.